Canada to play for gold at World Juniors after beating Russia 5-0 in semifinals

 Canadian defenceman Justin Barron got tangled with Levi on a Russian power play, preventing the goaltender from getting all the way across the net in time to stop a shot from Mikhail Abramov.

-The Russians celebrated but Canada quickly challenged the call for an offside zone entry and, upon review, the officials agreed, waving off the goal.
+The Russians celebrated but Canada quickly challenged the call for an offside zone entry.
+Upon review, the officials agreed, waving off the goal.

-Cozens nearly added to the Canadian tally with just 30 seconds to go in the second period when the Buffalo Sabres prospect was awarded a penalty shot.
-But Askarov stopped Cozens’ backhand attempt with his skate.
+Scoring on the opportunity could have changed the game, said Russia’s coach Igor Larionov.

 Watch below: Some Global News videos about the World Juniors.